In this article

-A dry socket looks like a hole left after tooth extraction, where exposed bone within the socket or around the perimeter is visible.
+A dry socket appears as a hole where the tooth was removed.
+You will see the bone that once surrounded the extracted tooth.
 The opening where the tooth was pulled may appear empty, dry, or have a whitish, bone-like color.

 The socket bone can be exposed entirely or can be covered by food debris or clumped bacterial material.
 When surrounded by food debris or bacteria, the socket can appear in various colors, including black, yellow, and green.

-To care for a dry socket at home, patients should:
+To care for a dry socket at home, you should:

 Oral antibiotics do not significantly decrease the risk of dry sockets because there are hundreds of bacteria types in the mouth.
-For that reason, even if patients do everything they are supposed to, they may still develop dry sockets.
+For that reason, you can still develop a dry socket even if you have good oral hygiene.